4. BioChromes¶

 Violet Flower Dye¶

-I picked fresh violet flowers from my garden, ensuring they were clean and free from debris.
-To keep them fresh, I stored the flowers between damp cheesecloths until I was ready to begin the dye extraction process.
+I picked fresh violet flowers from my garden, making sure they were clean and free from insects.
+I stored them between damp cheesecloths to preserve freshness until dye extraction.

-I weighed the flowers (27 g) and added 300 ml of water to create the dye bath.
-The water-to-flower ratio was carefully calculated to achieve a vibrant color.
-The mixture was then gently heated to release the natural pigments from the flowers.
+I weighed 27 g of flowers and added 300 ml of water to create the dye bath.
+This ratio was chosen to ensure a rich color.

-I ground down the dried lupine flowers into a fine powder, resulting in 8.7 g of material.
-This powder would serve as the base for creating the dye.
+I ground dried lupine flowers into a fine powder, ending with 8.7 g of pigment material.

-I added 200 ml of water to the lupine powder and boiled the mixture for 30 minutes.
-This step extracted the pigments from the powder, creating a rich, natural dye.
+I added 200 ml of water and boiled the mixture for 30 minutes to extract the dye.

 Reflection¶